Student Record Privacy Statement

 As mentioned above, non-directory information is automatically confidential.
 But, if you would like ALL (directory and non-directory) information to be completely confidential, please complete the Non-Disclosure of Directory Information Form and submit to the Office of the Registrar.
 See the form for complete explanation.

-For concerns, please see information in the Current Student Handbook, Part 1, page 16, Student Complaints.
+For concerns, please see information in the Current Student Handbook, Part 7, Section 4, Student Complaints.